top of page

 • Reached quarterfinals of the 2023 NHRL World Championship!

-• Refined wedgelet and side fork design provides incredible durability and reliability
+• New wedgelet and and side fork design saved weight and increased weight for armor

-• Hot surface ignitor used as ignition is protected inside the robot
+• Hot surface ignitor used as ignition increased ignition reliability

 clyde 2023 championship.png